 Run a small business?
 Dell is here to help

-When you run a business, finding the right tech is key.
+When you run a business, finding the right tech is vital.
 You don’t want to waste money on tools that won’t get the job done.
 Don’t just guess and hope it all works out.

 The pros at Dell Small Business can help.
 Chat, call or email an advisor and get free, helpful advice to help you find the right solutions.
-That’s right, it really is free.
+That’s right.
+It really is free.
 You don’t have to buy a thing.
 You can just get smart, reliable help to choose the right tools for your company.

 By clicking our links, you’re supporting our research.
 As an Amazon Associate, we earn a small commission from qualifying purchases.
 Recommendations are not part of any business incentives.